Why Study Post 16

 We believe that the overwhelming majority of young people will benefit greatly from continuing their education to 18 in Sixth Form.

 At the heart of our learning community is monitoring the academic progress of sixth form students.

-The academy has six formal reporting times where parents will be notified about students’ academic performance and attitude to learning.
+Parents will be receive regular reports regarding students’ academic performance and attitude to learning.
 We have a rigorous system of academic support if a student is struggling in a particular subject.
-Through a series of measures we strive to enable these students to get back on track with their learning.
+Through a series of measures, we strive to enable these students to get back on track with their learning.
 Academic guidance measures include; progress reports, tutor and teacher mentoring, supervised study sessions, and parental meetings.
 We place a high value on supporting students to fulfil their academic potential.